On the formality of nearly K\"ahler manifolds and of Joyce's examples in $G_2$-holonomy: Formality and special holonomy

 \begin{itemize} \item negative quaternion K\"ahler manifolds,

 \item $\G_2$-manifolds,

 \item $\Spin(7)$-manifolds. \end{itemize}

-Let us recall that the first examples of closed manifolds with holonomy $\G_2$ and $\Spin(7)$ were found not too long ago by Joyce \cite{Joyce-g2-1,Joyce-g2-2,Joyce-spin7}.
+Let us recall that the first examples of closed manifolds with holonomy $\G_2$ and $\Spin(7)$ were found in the 1990s by Joyce (see \cite{Joyce-g2-1,Joyce-g2-2,Joyce-spin7}).
 He used for that the generalized Kummer construction.
-Since that other methods of constructing such examples were introduced \cite{Joyce99,Kovalev,KovalevLee,CHNP,JK}.
+Since then other methods of constructing such examples were introduced (see \cite{Joyce99,Kovalev,KovalevLee,CHNP,JK, Nor18}).

 We would like to consider the formality problem for manifolds constructed with this method by Joyce.